reagento/adaptix/docs/tutorial.rst

 Nested objects are supported out of the box.
 It is surprising, but you do not have to do anything except define your dataclasses.
-For example, you expect that author of the Book is an instance of a Person, but in the dumped form it is a dictionary.
+For example, you expect that the author of the Book is an instance of a Person, but in the dumped form it is a dictionary.

 Declare your dataclasses as usual and then just load your data.